 What is arbitrage betting?

-A discrepancy between odds offered between bookmakers and betting exchanges allows us to make a profit.
+A discrepancy between odds offered between bookmakers and betting exchanges allows us to make an instant profit.
+This discrepancy is known as an arb.

 Don’t worry if you didn’t completely understand the concept just yet.

-I’m going to explain two techniques you can use to leverage arbitrage betting and things often get more clear when we look at examples.
+I’m going to explain two techniques in this guide that you can use to leverage arbitrage betting.
+Things will become much more clear once you’ve seen the examples in action.

 How much profit can you make via arbing?